Breastfeeding

 Many new moms give up on breastfeeding early on because they believe that they are not making enough milk.

 Most women are physically capable of making enough milk for their babies to be healthy and happy.
-With that said, in some instances there is a real underlying cause which might be inhibiting milk production.
+That said, in some instances, there might be a real underlying cause inhibiting milk production.

-It important to understand that milk production from day one postpartum won’t be the same as day five, or month three.
+It is important to understand that milk production from day one postpartum will not be the same as that from day five or month three.

 Your body is designed to produce exactly what your baby needs to thrive at every stage of development.